 Embrace Your Inner Goth

 In some ways, dark academia is goth for grownups.
 Whether or not you lived for black lipstick and Hot Topic in middle school, the classy goth twists in this trend are fun to play with.
-Put a skull candle on your desk, try a red-brown lipstick à la young Donna Tartt, or wear your favorite black, grey, or dark-toned clothes—bonus points if it’s vintage.
+Put a skull candle on your desk, try a red-brown lipstick à la young Donna Tartt, or wear your favorite black, gray, or dark-toned clothes—bonus points if it’s vintage.

 Dress the Part